esgaelramos/grimorios/README.md

 ### In Docker (Compose) Environment

-Build and Up the docker-compose (inside src folder)
+Build and Up the docker-compose
 ```bash
 docker-compose up --build
 ```